 Milestones and dependencies are just the start of how using a project management tool can take your timeline to the next level.
 You can even assign tasks from the Gantt, attaching files and giving teams detailed descriptions on what needs to be done.
 Then tag the task for priority or just to make it easy to find.

-Our cloud-based tool gives your real-time data, which means that teams can collaborate even if they’re working remotely.
+Our cloud-based tool gives your real-time data, which means that teams can collaborate on the same platform even if they’re working remotely without having to download any files.
 Managers can oversee their progress with dashboards and reports.
 There’s even a workload page to see who is overallocated and reallocate their work to keep teams productive.

 Once you’ve imported your Excel timeline template into our software you have the tools you need to control every aspect of your project all from one place.
 It organizes your work for greater efficiencies.
-Why jump from one application to another when all you need to bring in a successful project is all together in one tool?
+Why jump from one application to another and download countless files when all you need to bring in a successful project is all together in one online tool?
 For more information, check our 5-step guide to make a timeline.

 Related Project Timeline Content